Select-Exams.ps1: a script to extract exams from a multi-page PDF

 My department is equipped with one of these huge scanners that can easily chew through dozens of two-sided A3 exam booklets.
 However, this produces a single huge PDF that contains all the exams.
 This is easier to grade (I don’t need to switch back and forth between 30+ booklets) but I need to ensure that every student gets their own exam, not everyone’s exam, obviously.

 I have thus written a PowerShell script to separate exams and name them automatically so that I can feed them to Moodle.
 It’s rather simple to use and self-explanatory.
-It is available as a GitHub gist.
+It is available on GitHub gist.
 Note that you need PDFtk to be installed.

 The participant ID is specific to the course and is more difficult to find.